 e_supplemental=150000 –pagerank_cutoff_decrease_per_round=100 –pagerank_cutoff_increase_per_round=500 –parents=12,13,14,15,16,17,18,19,20,21,22,23 –pass_country_to_leaves –phil_max_doc_activation=0.5 –port_base=32311 –production –rewrite_noncompositional_compounds –rpc_resolve_unreachable_servers –scale_prvec4_to_prvec –sections_to_retrieve=body+url+compactanchors –servlets=ascorer –supplemental_tier_section=body+url+compactanchors –threaded_logging –nouse_compressed_urls –use_domain_match –nouse_experimental_indyrank –use_experimental_spamscore –use_gwd –use_query_classifier –use_spamscore –using_borg

 I am not for 1 minute suggesting that I know anything about this code, but 2 things stand out to me; “use_experimental_spamscore” and “use_spamscore –using_borg”.
 So as well as having an algorithm based on scoring an individual page based on linkage data and on-page factors, Google also seem to have a new scoring algorithm for spam.
-Could this be their reaction to the recent bad data dump or just a refinement on how they filter out spam?
+Could this be their reaction to the recent or just a refinement on how they filter out spam?

 Aside from this, Google are now using Borg technology.
 How they managed to get in touch with the Borg collective is beyond me, but Yahoo and MSN are in serious trouble now.
 Having said that, maybe Google and the Borg did some sort of Capt.
 Janeway-style collaborative work?
 Maybe Google will announce a deal with Unimatrix One to place Adwords in Borg cubes?
+Sorry , couldn’t resist.
+Crap that’s another bad pun.

 –use_experimental_spamscore has to be relant to all the recent chatter about how a site got 5million inclusions in google for spam, i mean this stuff must be pretty easy to score and remove. cant wait to see it go live.